Long distance observations: Seasonal variations of the sunrise and sunset azimuth

 Because of the annual variations of Earth's axial tilt the range of sunrise/sunset azimuth changes accordingly.
-Basically, its changes occur daily with exception of around-solstice periods when are barely noticeable.
+Basically, its changes occur daily with the exception of around-solstice periods when are barely noticeable.
 The quickest change of these azimuths falls roughly at the Equinox.
 These seasonal changes of solar azimuth come along with shifts of the twilight glow azimuth either.
-By rough knowledge of the solar azimuth on the given day, we are usually able to capture a distant mountain emerging on its disk.
-It's beneficial especially during the hazy day when the captured object is not visible.
+By rough knowledge of the solar azimuth on a given day, we are usually able to capture a distant mountain emerging on its disk.
+It's beneficial, especially during a hazy day when the captured object is not visible.
 It happens only rarely when the Sun is completely blocked by haze.
 This situation is mostly identified with misty conditions or smog.
 On a clear day, the solar disk visible at the horizon is much brighter than the surrounding sky, if the observed object is too small (i.e. phone transmitter) some filters or short exposures with narrow aperture can be essential.
-The yearly changes in the twilight azimuth determine the contrast enhancement between the certain part of our horizon and the sky is still illuminated by the Sun.
-Considering the northern hemisphere after sunset, the wintertime will be supportive for objects visible at the south-western and western horizon, whereas around the summer solstice the north-western horizon will be the best or even the northern at the latitudes, where nautical white nights occur.
+The yearly changes in the twilight azimuth determine the contrast enhancement between a certain part of our horizon and the sky that is still illuminated by the Sun.
+Considering the northern hemisphere after sunset, the wintertime will be supportive for objects visible at the south-western and western horizon, whereas, around the summer solstice, the north-western horizon will be the best or even the northern at the latitudes, where nautical white nights occur.

 Changes the range of azimuth at moonrise and moonset

-Analogically to the Sun, also Moon can rise or set beyond some distant objects.
-The major difference is in the brightness, which plays important role in terms of the thick Earth's atmosphere at the horizon line.
-When the atmosphere is not clear enough, moonlight can't break through it making Moon invisible yet before the set.
-Other important feature of the Moon is its long-term movement across the sky.
-Every 18,9 years, due to the lunar precession it comes into the major lunar standstill period, which is analogous to the solar solstice.
-Because the Orbit of the Moon has 5,15° inclination on average it translates into more various azimuths of the rise and set.
-During major lunar standstill the range of these azimuths is about 10,3° wider than solar ones as it reaches declination of ± 28,6°.
+Analogously to the Sun, the Moon can rise or set beyond some distant objects on Earth.
+The major difference is in the brightness, which plays an important role in terms of the thick atmosphere of the Earth at the horizon line.
+When the atmosphere is not clear enough, moonlight cannot break through it, making the Moon invisible even before astronomical sunset.

+Furthermore, every 18.9 years, due to the lunar precession, a lunar standstill period occurs.
+This is to some extent analogous to the solar solstice.
+Because the Moon's orbit has 5.15° inclination on average, it translates into more various azimuths of the rise and set.
+During a major lunar standstill the range of these azimuths is about 10.3° wider than solar ones as it reaches a declination of ± 28.6°.

 In practice, the moonrise or moonset can happen above objects located far south or north against the extremal azimuth range observed for the sunrise and sunset.

-Another thing, which plays a minor role in the facilitation of long-distance observations during the night time is the lunar twilight, which can be observed mostly on high-level clouds located ahead of the distant object.
+Another feature that slightly affects long-distance observations at night is the lunar twilight, which can be observed mostly on high-level clouds located ahead of the distant object.

 Rare phenomena

-There is a group of celestial events, which can ease watching of the remote objects, but occur rarely or even extremely rarely.
-They are restricted with timing or space:
+This is a group of celestial events which can ease watching of the remote objects, but occur rarely or even extremely rarely.
+They are restricted in timing or space: